TAJWAR99/transMedia/README.md

 **Notes:**

-- For UI and API testing, Playwright was used in this project
+- For UI and API testing, Playwright was used in this project.
-- Github workflow has been added so that when code is pushed to or pulled from the repository it will run the test suites
+- Github Action workflow has been added so that when code is pushed to or pulled from the repository it will run the test suites.
+- The workflow will create a downloadable `playwright-report` file in the Action workflow.
-- Also the test suites can be run locally
+- Also the test suites can be run locally.

 ## Project Structure